SandipanChatterjee/Javascript-mini-projects/Githubjobs-app/readMe.md

-An application to display github jobs using js,html,css
+An application to display github jobs using js,html,css.

 turn on -> Moesif CORS to avoid cors error